-Panasonic GH1 versus Panasonic GH5
+Panasonic GH1 vs GH5

 The Panasonic Lumix DMC-GH1 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in March 2009 and January 2017.
 Both the GH1 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH1 has a resolution of 12 megapixel, whereas the GH5 provides 20.2 MP.
+The GH1 has a resolution of 12 megapixels, whereas the GH5 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (22 percent) than the Panasonic GH1.
 Moreover, the GH5 is substantially heavier (88 percent) than the GH1.
 It is noteworthy in this context that the GH5 is splash and dust-proof, while the GH1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.